standard-personal-data-model/Input-Data-Models-and-Candidate-Terms/README.md

-# Input Data Modles
+# Input Data Models
-These are existing data models we'll use to create a personal data model.
+This repository stores existing data models we could refer to in creating a personal data model.

+## Links to Input Data Models (not otherwise stored in this Repo)